heydaysoslo/heydays-starter/README.md

 3. Create `.env` from `/web/.env-sample` and add missing keys for sanity.
 You need `projectId` and `dataset` from `cms/sanity.json`.
 For access to drafts you can add a an access token in the sanity admin page.
 When in `/cms` run `sanity manage`.
 Retrive the token and add it to your `.env`

 4a.
-In project root run `yw cms deploy:graphql`
+In project root run `yarn workspace cms deploy:graphql`

 4b.
-You might want to setup things in the cms before you start the web server so from project root run `yw cms start` and add a frontpage and assign a frontpage in siteSettings.
+You might want to setup things in the cms before you start the web server so from project root run `yarn workspace cms start` and add a frontpage and assign a frontpage in siteSettings.
 Add menus, pages and a privacy page.

 5a.
 You might need to install dependencies and build the netlify functions.
 From project root run `cd web/src/netlify-functions && npm i`.
 Once that is finished you can build with `yarn build:lambda`

 5b.
-Then from project root run `yw web start`.
-Open a new tab/pane and run `yw cms start` in the second one.
+Then from project root run `yarn workspace web start`.
+Open a new tab/pane and run `yarn workspace cms start` in the second one.

+!Protip add `yw` as an alias for `yarn workspaces` in your bash or zsh for less typing

 <!-- **_ GOTCHA _**
 TL;DR If you're content is not showing on the page restart the server.